Shortening of Time

 When can I be married with less than one month Notice in Australia?

 To be legally married in Australia, there is a legal process to be followed.
 The first step in this process is for you to lodge a ‘Notice of Intended Marriage’ (NOIM) with your celebrant.
-You can then get married from one calendar month after the date of lodgement, to 18 months from the day of lodgement.
+You can then get married from 1 calendar month, to 18 months from the day of lodgement.

 eg. You lodge your NOIM with your celebrant on the 13th March, 2022.
 The earliest you can be married is 13thApril, 2022, and the latest is 13th September, 2023.